edespino/cloudberry-site/docs/sql-stmts/create-aggregate.md

 ffunc( internal-state ) ---> aggregate-value
 ```

-Cloudberry Database creates a temporary variable of data type state_data_type to hold the current internal state of the aggregate function.
+Apache Cloudberry creates a temporary variable of data type state_data_type to hold the current internal state of the aggregate function.
 At each input row, the aggregate argument value(s) are calculated and the state transition function is invoked with the current state value and the new argument value(s) to calculate a new internal state value.
 After all the rows have been processed, the final function is invoked once to calculate the aggregate's return value.
 If there is no final function then the ending state value is returned as-is.

 An aggregate function can provide an initial condition, that is, an initial value for the internal state value.
 This is specified and stored in the database as a value of type `text`, but it must be a valid external representation of a constant of the state value data type.
 If it is not supplied then the state value starts out null.